fe-moldark/wesleykent-website/retropie.markdown

 <br><br>

 #### RetroPie
 Use the RPi Imager and select the RetroPie image under Emulation.
-At first boot exit the the startup screen with F4, then enter `sudo raspi-config` at the terminal.
+At first boot exit the startup screen with F4, then enter `sudo raspi-config` at the terminal.
 From there connect it to Wi-Fi and enable SSH under "System".
 <br><br>
 After a reboot, ssh in and enter the following commands: `curl https://raw.githubusercontent.com/adafruit/Raspberry-Pi-Installer-Scripts/master/retrogame.sh > retrogame.sh` then `sudo bash retrogame.sh`.
 Select option 1, or the "PiGRRL 2 controls", and allow it to reboot once more.
 <br><br>